fortran-lang/fortran-lang.org/learn/quickstart/operators_control_flow.md

 ## Loop constructs (`do`)

-In the following example a `do` loop construct is used to print out the numbers in a sequence.
+In the following example, a `do` loop construct is used to print out the numbers in a sequence.
-The `do` loop has an integer _counter_ variable which is used to track which iteration of the loop is currently executing, in this example we use a common name for this counter variable: `i`.
+The `do` loop has an integer _counter_ variable which is used to track which iteration of the loop is currently executing; in this example we use a common name for this counter variable: `i`.

-When we define the start of the `do` loop we use our counter variable name followed by an equals (`=`) sign to specify the start value and final value of our counting variable.
+When we define the start of the `do` loop, we use our counter variable name followed by an equals (`=`) sign to specify the start value and final value of our counting variable.

 __Example:__ `do` loop